 Mount The Vent Cover

 Mount the exterior dryer vent cover over the outside of the hole you made.
-This will keep the air from moving in when you don’t want it to but will allow the air out when the fan turns on.
+It will keep the air from moving in when you don’t want it to, but it will allow the air out when the fan turns on.